What To Expect

-If you schedule a house call pet hospice or pet euthanasia, the veterinarian may bring an assistant or technician to help.
-For everyone's safety, please allow our staff to handle your pet for examinations and injections.
+If you schedule a house call pet hospice or pet euthanasia appointment, the veterinarian may bring an assistant or technician to help.
+For everyone’s safety, please allow our staff to handle your pet for examinations and injections.
 For pet euthanasia appointments, you will be able to hold your pet immediately following the sedative injection.
+If your pet is fearful or doesn’t like to be handled, please let us know ahead of time so we can make arrangements to reduce their stress level.

-Pet hospice visits take place in your home and last approximately 1 hour.
-It will be very helpful if you have your veterinarian send a copy of your pet's records to DocB@HelpingHandsPetHospice.com or fax to 866-622-6461 beforehand for review.
-At the visit, we'll talk about your pet's condition, a physical examination will be performed by a licensed veterinarian, and recommendations will be made for care.
-If you are considering euthanasia, it can be performed at any hospice visit.
+Pet hospice visits take place in your home and last approximately 1-3 hours.
+We will need your records from your veterinarian (including lab results and doctor’s notes) sent to email@example.com or fax to 866-622-6461 beforehand for review.
+At the visit, we’ll talk about your pet’s condition, a physical examination will be performed by a licensed veterinarian, and recommendations will be made for care.
+If you are considering euthanasia, that service can be performed at any hospice visit.
 The only additional charge will be for cremation.

 The doctor or technician will provide you with a lock of your pet’s fur and a clay paw print before leaving.
 If you would like more than one, please let us know.